Oil Circuit Breaker

 Types of Oil Circuit Breaker

-Bulk Oil Circuit Breakers (BOCBs)
+Bulk Oil Circuit Breaker (BOCBs)

-Minimum Oil Circuit Breakers (MOCBs)
+Minimum Oil Circuit Breaker (MOCB)

-Comparatively speaking, MOCBs require less insulating oil than BOCBs.
+Comparatively speaking, MOCBs require less amount of insulating oil than BOCBs.
 MOCBs use specialized chambers or containers with a regulated amount of oil inside of them, rather than completely submerging the contacts in it.
-This design still provides good insulation and arc quenching, but it uses less oil for arc extinction.

 Vacuum Circuit Breakers (VCBs) with Oil Interrupter